Improve Employee Scheduling to Fast Track Business Recovery: The Comprehensive Guide

 3. Flexible Schedules: An Employee Perk That Helps Small Businesses Compete

 Small business owners who don’t offer flexible schedules probably don’t realize why they are so important.
 Of course, employees want more freedom.
 But there are also significant advantages for owners.
-In fact, employer benefits may outweigh those for the staff.

-A key advantage is helping small businesses compete with larger companies.
+Notably, a key advantage is helping small businesses compete with larger companies.
 Here are some of the ways flexible schedules make small businesses more competitive:

 - Reduces absenteeism